 In modern times, the extreme exaggeration of certain traits in many breed for dogs and cats has become common.
 This trend, commonly called “ultra-typing” has raised many concerns for the health of these animals.
 Commonly discussed issues include the facial conformation of pugs and bulldogs or hip dysplasia in German Shepherds.
 Similar issues have arisen recently in feline medicine, especially in the Persian and related breeds.
 These breeds are called “brachycephalic”, a term referring to the very short muzzle and flattened face characteristic of the breeds.
 This brachycephalic trait is known to associated with respiratory difficulty, respiratory infections, ocular disease, and dental malocclusion.

-While the Persian breed has existed for centuries, it is only in the last 100 years that its facial confirmation has become more extreme.
+While the Persian breed has existed for centuries, it is only in the last 100 years that its facial conformation has become more extreme.
 The modern breed standard for a Persian cat describes “extremely round head with great breadth and a “high nose-leather”.
 The forehead, nose, and chin are supposed to be in vertical alignment when viewed from the side, and the transition from nasal to frontal bone (break) is supposed to be centered between the eyes”.
 This description is commonly known as a “Peke-Face” Persian, for its resemblance to a Pekinese dog.
 The more traditional Persian appearance has become known as a “Doll-Face”.

 Many breeders and veterinarians have observed a correlation between “Peke Faced” Persians and the condition Internal Hydrocephalus.
 This disease involves enlargement of the fluid-filled ventricular system of the brain resulting in compression of normal brain tissue.
 In dogs, there is a known correlation between brachycephalic breeds and hydrocephalus, leading to the assumption that this may occur in cats as well.